aryelgois/Medools/README.md

 #### TABLE

-Database's Table the model works with
+Database's Table the model represents

 > The recomended is to use a plural name for the table and it's singular in the model name